Samuel-Mbah/Fitbit-API-with-Python/README.md

 **Getting Started:**
 1. Clone this repository to your local machine.
 2. Follow the guide in the Fitbit developers page to create a Fitbit Developer application and obtain API credentials.
-3. Install the required Python packages listed in `requirements.txt`.
+3. Install the required Python packages shown in the code.
 4. Modify the script `FITBIT_INTRADAY_HEART_RATE` or `FITBIT_STEP_COUNT_DATA` to include your API credentials.
 5. Run the script to retrieve heart rate and step count data.